 \section{Abstract}

 Generic short-range interacting quantum systems with a conserved quantity exhibit universal diffusive transport at late times.
-We show how this universality is replaced by a more general transport process in the presence of long-range couplings that decay algebraically with distance as $r^{-\alpha}$.
-While diffusion is recovered for large exponents $\alpha>1.5$, longer-ranged couplings with $0.5<\alpha\leq1.5$ give rise to effective classical L\'evy flights; a random walk with step sizes following a distribution which falls off algebraically at large distances.
-We investigate this phenomenon in a long-range interacting XY spin chain, conserving the total magnetization, at infinite temperature by employing non-equilibrium quantum field theory and semi-classical phase-space simulations.
+We employ non-equilibrium quantum field theory and semi-classical phase-space simulations to show how this universality is replaced by a more general transport process in a long-range XY spin chain at infinite temperature with couplings decaying algebraically with distance as $r^{-\alpha}$.
+While diffusion is recovered for $\alpha>1.5$, longer-ranged couplings with $0.5<\alpha\leq1.5$ give rise to effective classical L\'evy flights; a random walk with step sizes drawn from a distribution with algebraic tails.
 We find that the space-time dependent spin density profiles are self-similar, with scaling functions given by the stable symmetric distributions.
-As a consequence, autocorrelations show hydrodynamic tails decaying in time as $t^{-1/(2\alpha-1)}$ when $0.5<\alpha\leq1.5$.
-We also extract the associated generalized diffusion constant, and demonstrate that it follows the prediction of classical L\'evy flights; quantum many-body effects manifest themselves in an overall time scale depending only weakly on $\alpha$.
+As a consequence, for $0.5<\alpha\leq1.5$ autocorrelations show hydrodynamic tails decaying in time as $t^{-1/(2\alpha-1)}$ and linear-response theory breaks down.
 Our findings can be readily verified with current trapped ion experiments.